MariaFlorenciaRossi03/Segundo_Parcial_T_Y_D_Rossi/ayudamemoria_2do_parcial.md

     this.nudEdad.Maximum = 120;
     this.nudEdad.Font = new System.Drawing.Font("Microsoft Sans Serif", 9F);

-    // btnCrearObjeto
+    // 🔹 BOTONES DE FUNCIONALIDAD
     this.btnCrearObjeto.Location = new System.Drawing.Point(30, 160);
-    this.btnCrearObjeto.Size = new System.Drawing.Size(120, 35);
+    this.btnCrearObjeto.Size = new System.Drawing.Size(100, 35);
     this.btnCrearObjeto.Text = "1.
-Crear Objeto";
+Crear";
     this.btnCrearObjeto.Click += this.btnCrearObjeto_Click;

-    // btnSerializar
-    this.btnSerializar.Location = new System.Drawing.Point(170, 160);
+    this.btnSerializar.Location = new System.Drawing.Point(140, 160);
-    this.btnSerializar.Size = new System.Drawing.Size(120, 35);
+    this.btnSerializar.Size = new System.Drawing.Size(100, 35);
     this.btnSerializar.Text = "2.
 Serializar";
     this.btnSerializar.Click += this.btnSerializar_Click;

-    // btnDeserializar
+    // 🆕 BOTÓN BORRAR MEMORIA (para demostración) this.btnBorrarMemoria.Location = new System.Drawing.Point(250, 160);
+    this.btnBorrarMemoria.Size = new System.Drawing.Size(100, 35);
+    this.btnBorrarMemoria.Text = "3.
+Borrar Mem";
+    this.btnBorrarMemoria.BackColor = System.Drawing.Color.Orange;
+    this.btnBorrarMemoria.Click += this.btnBorrarMemoria_Click;

-    this.btnDeserializar.Location = new System.Drawing.Point(310, 160);
+    this.btnDeserializar.Location = new System.Drawing.Point(360, 160);
-    this.btnDeserializar.Size = new System.Drawing.Size(120, 35);
+    this.btnDeserializar.Size = new System.Drawing.Size(100, 35);
-    this.btnDeserializar.Text = "3.
+    this.btnDeserializar.Text = "4.
 Deserializar";
+    this.btnDeserializar.BackColor = System.Drawing.Color.LightGreen;
     this.btnDeserializar.Click += this.btnDeserializar_Click;

-    // lblEstado
-    this.lblEstado.Location = new System.Drawing.Point(30, 220);
+    // lblEstado (más grande para mostrar evidencia) this.lblEstado.Location = new System.Drawing.Point(30, 220);
-    this.lblEstado.Size = new System.Drawing.Size(400, 23);
+    this.lblEstado.Size = new System.Drawing.Size(450, 60);
-    this.lblEstado.Text = "Listo para comenzar...";
+    this.lblEstado.Text = "Listo para demostración...";

-    // Form1
+    this.lblEstado.Font = new System.Drawing.Font("Microsoft Sans Serif", 9F);
+    this.lblEstado.BorderStyle = BorderStyle.FixedSingle;

-    this.ClientSize = new System.Drawing.Size(464, 261);
+    // Form1 (más ancho para los botones) this.ClientSize = new System.Drawing.Size(490, 300);
-    this.Text = "Ejercicio 1 - Serialización";
+    this.Text = "Ejercicio 1 - Serialización CON DEMOSTRACIÓN";
     this.Controls.Add(this.txtNombre);
     this.Controls.Add(this.txtApellido);
     this.Controls.Add(this.nudEdad);
     this.Controls.Add(this.btnCrearObjeto);
     this.Controls.Add(this.btnSerializar);
+    this.Controls.Add(this.btnBorrarMemoria);    // 🆕 AGREGAR BOTÓN
     this.Controls.Add(this.btnDeserializar);
     this.Controls.Add(this.lblEstado);
+    this.Controls.Add(this.lblTitulo);
+    this.Controls.Add(this.lblNombre);
+    this.Controls.Add(this.lblApellido);
+    this.Controls.Add(this.lblEdad);
 }
 ```